ISBN 978-1-956005-26-4 220 pages $20.00

 “I didn’t know much about the Consiglia family.
 I knew Tony lived in a big house down on Colonial Road cause I kind of knew his daughter.
 I knew who his sister was, too, and I figured his father lived next door to him because the mailbox on that house said Consiglia too and I’d seen the guy who lived there.
 He was pretty old.”

-Jim, Carole and David engage in clandestine romantic and erotic adventures, plotting and executing revenge against dangerous adults who have done them harm and physically threaten their lives.
-The novel grips us in a dark delight as they become the people they will become, and in turn perhaps have us trace back to the fruition our own forgotten history.
-Fireball tells of the immensity of children’s lives, those they live out in secret, outside the reach of adult supervision and awareness.
+Jim, Carole and David engage in teenage clandestine romantic and erotic adventures, plotting and executing revenge against dangerous adults who have done them harm and physically threaten their lives.
+The novel grips us in a dark delight as they become the people they will become, and, in turn, perhaps have us trace back to the fruition of our own forgotten history.
+Fireball tells a tale of the immensity of children’s lives, those they live out in secret, far from the reach of adult supervision and awareness.

 The Bay Ridge Novels of Larry Kearney weave their intensely enjoyable readability through a nostalgia premised in ’50s early ‘60s New York re-encountering the existentialism and rawness of perennial youth.
 As in his influential and much-lauded poetry, Kearney maintains an imaginative correspondence to his early citizenry, carried through fire and crime, straight forward out of the old American century.
 These unforgettably thrilling tales of precocious young lives thrown to their overlapping fates animate as yet untested characters—surprisingly adaptable and resilient—and anxiously pits them against the foreshadows of cosmopolitan struggle, the brutal claims of fallen obsession, last-gasp redemption, and ultimately, the possibility and poignancy of collective forgiveness.